DUNE/dune-justin/docs/justin_command.man_page.md

     ENVIRONMENT
            If set, the value of the environment variable JUSTIN_OPTIONS is prepended to the list of options after the justin subcommand.

+           If set, the value of X509_CERT_DIR is used to find Certificate Authority certificates instead of the built in UK eScience CA root certificates.

     FILES